Justice League Europe

 Justice League Europe (JLE) is a comic book series published by DC Comics that was a spin-off of the comic book Justice League America (which was then named Justice League International (vol. 1) for issues #7 to #25).

 Justice League Europe was published for 68 issues (plus five Annuals) from 1989 to 1994.
 Starting with issue #51 the title was renamed Justice League International (vol. 2).
 Like Justice League America, the series featured tongue-in-cheek humor but was a much more action-centric series than Justice League America.

-The action-themed nature of the series was most overt with the series' most famous arc "The Extremists".
-The arc featured the JLE fighting The Extremists, a cadre of psychopathic villains patterned after Marvel Comics villains Doctor Doom, Magneto, Doctor Octopus, Sabretooth and Dormammu.
+The action-themed nature of the series was most overt with the story arc "The Extremists".
+The arc featured the Justice League Europe fighting the Extremists, a cadre of villains patterned after Marvel Comics villains Doctor Doom, Magneto, Doctor Octopus, Sabretooth, and Dormammu.

 The team was originally headquartered in Paris, France but later moved to an abandoned castle in Great Britain.

-History
+Publication history

 The Old World Team

 After the membership of the Justice League had grown to an unwieldy number of characters, DC split it into two teams.
 The original Justice League Europe consists of: